EPCCed/hpc-intro/_episodes/13-scheduler.md

 - "The scheduler handles how compute resources are shared between users."
 - "Everything you do should be run through the scheduler."
 - "A job is just a shell script."
-- "If in doubt, request more resources than you will need."
+- "If in doubt, request slightly more resources than you will need."
 ---

 ## Job scheduler